Rebecca Massie Lane to retire June 30, 2020 as Director of the Washington County Museum of Fine Arts

 Mr. Lee E. Stine, Jr., President of the Board of Trustees, stated that Ms. Lane guided the museum through a chapter of extraordinary institutional advancement, and with her leadership, provided continuous creativity and inspiring service.
 Mr. Stine said that “Rebecca has led the WCMFA with great energy, strategic thinking, and good humor, guiding WCMFA through more than a decade of refocused mission, vision and core values, innovative exhibitions and programming, and enhanced and stabilized facilities.
 She has been highly effective in welcoming broad and diverse communities to the WCMFA, and encouraging participation and voluntarism.
 We congratulate her and wish her the best in her retirement; she will be missed by the board, WCMFA’s dedicated staff and volunteers.”

 Ms. Massie Lane became Director of the Washington County Museum of Fine Arts August 1, 2008.
 As with many nonprofit institutions, WCMFA faced challenges during the Great Recession as Lane began her directorship.
 She worked effectively with the board and staff, Washington County Commissioners and Hagerstown City Mayor and Council, to stabilize the museum’s finances while keeping robust programming and high community engagement with the WCMFA.
 In spite of the challenging times, WCMFA successfully raised funds to enclose the open-air central courtyard of the museum.
-In 2011, the museum completed the Anne G. and Howard S. Kaylor Atrium, for which it exceeded its $2.5-million fundraising goal.
+In 2011, the museum completed the Anne G. and Howard S. Kaylor Atrium.

 Since 2008, Ms. Lane has led the museum in completing three American Alliance of Museums’ (AAM) “Museum Assessment Program” (MAP) grants.
 These assessments helped the WCMFA to focus on strategic planning, develop a collections philosophy and collections management policy, and to originate innovative exhibitions and programs.
 She led the WCMFA in developing new grants including support from the Maryland Heritage Areas Authority, Henry Luce Foundation, Japan Foundation, Target Foundation, Maryland Humanities Council, Maryland Energy Administration, and the Art Dealers Association of America Foundation.
 In 2016, she successfully led the museum to achieve national reaccreditation from the AAM.